CruGlobal/crubrand/README.md

 ### Install using Bower:

-If you already have an existing bower.json file, run the following command:
+If you already have an existing `bower.json` file, run the following command:

     $ bower install --save crubrand

-Otherwise, create a bower.json file that lists crubrand as a dependency and change the values to fit your project:
+Otherwise, create a file named `bower.json` with the following content and change the values to fit your project:

     {
       "name": "your-project-name",